Updated: Jan 30

 As you practice mindfully living in your space you may notice that you are:

 ● Developing the ability to respond from a centered place.

 ● Improving your emotion regulation, reducing symptoms of anxiety.

 Improving the way you live in your home is as easy as paying attention.
 Enjoy that morning coffee smell, really savor the sunlight through the kitchen window.
 Remember that mindfulness is a practice, and like any other practice, it takes time to stick.
 You can learn more about how to practice mindfulness by checking out Mindful Ways to Wellness.

-We offer classes in mindfulness, meditation and yoga.
-The center also offers holistic health services including mental health counseling, nutrition, life coaching, sound healing and more.
+We offer classes and programs in mindfulness, meditation and yoga.
+The center also offers holistic health services including mental health counseling, nutrition, life coaching, sound healing, and more.
 Visit our website to learn more about our services and start your journey to mindful living.

 Zevnik, N. (n.d.).
 Mindful Eating.
 Better Nutrition.
 Retrieved October 10, 2018.

 Vartanian, L. R., Kernan, K. M., & Wansink, B. (2017).
 Clutter, chaos, and overconsumption: The role of mind-set in stressful and chaotic food environments.
 Environment and Behavior, 49(2), 215-223. doi:10.1177/0013916516628178